 This unit is for a learner who comes into contact with their customer face to face, by voice technology or on-line with immediate interaction.
 This unit is probably not for a learner who deals with customers remotely when it takes time to exchange questions and responses.

-Learning Outcomes Assessment Criteria The learner can The learner will 1.
-Establish rapport and identify customer concerns 1.1 greet their customer sincerely and invite a full and open response 1.2 use planned or spontaneous lines to indicate to their customer that they empathise with their initial enquiry 1.3 invite more detailed explanation from their customer 1.4 listen closely to their customer's responses to strengthen their understanding of customer concerns 1.5 use both open and closed questions to make appropriate connection with their customer and open the door to more detailed investigation 1.6 identify and note their customer's feelings and mood in relation to the information they are seeking 2.
-Seek detailed information from customers using questioning techniques 2.1 follow a planned trail of questions to explore in detail customer concerns they have already identified 2.2 hold a spontaneous conversation with their customer to explore in detail customer concerns they have already identified 2.3 explain to their customer why they need the The awarding body that Listens www.highfieldabc.com FC earning Outcomes Assessment Criteria essment Criteria The learner will The learner can information they are asking for 2.4 use probing and searching questions that draw on comments or words used by their customer 2.5 thank their customer for the information in a way that encourages further open responses 2.6 use pre-planned routing and trigger questions that lead their customer to respond in new areas 2.7 follow organisational procedures to record customer responses to inform future actions 3.
-Understand how to use questioning techniques when delivering customer 3.1 explain why establishing rapport makes it easier to draw information from customers service 3.2 describe ways to greet customers that immediately build rapport 3.3 explain reasons for using planned question patterns to draw out particular information 3.4 explain reasons for using spontaneous conversation to draw out particular information 3.5 explain the importance of active listening when seeking detailed information from customers 3.6 identify the differences between and uses of closed and open questions 3.7 describe the importance of explaining to customers why information is needed 3.8 explain why particular trigger questions are effective in gaining specific information
+Learning Outcomes The learner will Assessment Criteria The learner can 1.2 use planned or spontaneous lines to indicate to their customer that they empathise with their initial enquiry 1.3 invite more detailed explanation from their customer 1.4 listen closely to their customer's responses to strengthen their understanding of customer concerns 1.5 use both open and closed questions to make appropriate connection with their customer and open the door to more detailed investigation 1.6 identify and note their customer's feelings and mood in relation to the information they are seeking 2.
+Seek detailed information from customers using questioning techniques 2.1 follow a planned trail of questions to explore in detail customer concerns they have already identified 2.2 hold a spontaneous conversation with their customer to explore in detail customer concerns they have already identified 2.3 explain to their customer why they need the information they are asking for 2.4 use probing and searching questions that draw or comments or words used by their customer 2.5 thank their customer for the information in a way

+Learning Outcomes Assessment Criteria The learner will The learner can that encourages further open responses 2.6 use pre-planned routing and trigger questio lead their customer to respond in new areas 2.7 follow organisational procedures to record customer responses to inform future action S 3.
+Understand how to use questioning techniques when delivering customer 1.1 explain why establishing rapport makes it ea draw information from customers asier to service 1.2 describe ways to greet customers that imme build rapport ediately 1.3 explain reasons for using planned question patterns to draw out particular information 1.4 explain reasons for using spontaneous conversation to draw out particular information and the second se ition 1.5 explain the importance of active listening w seeking detailed information from customer 1.6 identify the differences between and uses o closed and open questions f 1.7 describe the importance of explaining to customers why information is needed 1.8 explain why particular trigger questions are effective in gaining specific information